-1. Know Your Audience
+1. Know your audience

 The key to all successful public speeches is knowing your audience.
 This doesn't mean having met everyone in the room.
-It means knowing at a high level who the audience are, what they want and what they need to know.
-These details will allow you to pitch your speech accordingly, focus on the relevant content and ensure you go into the right level of detail.
+It means knowing at a high level who the audience is, what they want and what they need to know.
+These details will allow you to pitch your speech accordingly, focus on relevant content and ensure you go into the right level of detail.

 For example, is the audience made up of your peers who are looking for an informal update on your work?
 Are they more senior colleagues who will want a summary of the key information and a view of planned next steps?
 Are they a set of investors who need to be convinced of the reasons to put up more cash?
 Are they a sports team looking for a morale boost and pre-match encouragement?
 Is it a set of merry wedding guests who want to have a few chuckles before being reminded of the poignancy of the occasion?
 Clearly, each of these audiences would solicit a very different tone and style of speech.

-However, for most of us, planning what we are going to say in advance allows us to clarify in our own minds exactly what it is we want to cover.
+Even the most polished and professional public speakers plan what they're going to say in advance.
+And not just for big speeches, but for smaller, more informal updates too.
+Planning what you're going to say in advance allows you to clarify exactly what it is you want to cover.
 For some, this will include identifying the exact words and phrases you want to use - even where you might pause or change the slide.
-For others it is enough to just identify the two to three key points you want to be sure to include so that you recall your key points when you need to.
-Even the most practiced speakers can feel a tingle of nerves when asked to speak publically and this alone can be enough to lose the thread of what you wanted to cover.
+For others, it is enough to just identify the two to three key points you want to be sure to include.
+Even the most experienced speakers can feel a tingle of nerves when asked to speak publicly and this alone can be enough to make you lose the structure of your speech.

-5. Arm Yourself for Successful Delivery
+5. Arm yourself for successful delivery

-Speak slowly and take pauses between sentences to allow your audience the chance to digest what you are saying.
+Speak slowly and take pauses between sentences to allow your audience the chance to digest what you're saying.
 Remember - no one ever complains that a speaker spoke too slowly, but a common complaint is that a speech was delivered at breakneck speed.
 Even if it feels slow, it probably isn't!

-If you can, try to ask friends or friendly peers or colleagues to sit in key places in the audience and smile at you throughout.
+If you can, try to ask friends or colleagues to sit in key places in the audience and smile at you throughout.
 Seeing their friendly faces will help you to feel relaxed during your performance.
-Make eye contact throughout the speech and in particular with any key individuals in the room (for example, the lead investor or the particularly rebellious team members that needs the most choralling).
+Make eye contact throughout the speech and in particular with any key individuals in the room (for example, the lead investor or the particularly rebellious team members that needs the most corralling).
 If you feel comfortable doing so, use your hands to add emphasis to your words.